expo/expo/docs/pages/versions/unversioned/distribution/publishing-websites.md

 1. Build your Expo web app with `expo build:web`.

+2. Provide the `web-build/` directory to the server.

+Several ways are available according to your workflow.

+For example:
+- copy the `web-build/` directory to `/path/to/web-build/` on the server with `scp` or `sftp`. `ssh` server is required on the server.
+Create distant path (`/path/to/`) before copying `web-build/` directory.
+- configure Continous Integration to build and deploy the `web-build/` directory.

-2. Configure the [webserver](https://httpd.apache.org/) to host static files:
+3. Configure the [webserver](https://httpd.apache.org/) to host static files:

 Create a file at `/etc/apache2/sites-available/expo.conf` with: